aler9/googlefonts-inliner/README.md

 googlefonts/7Aulp_0qiz-aVz7u3PJLcUMYOFlOkEk50eifxHiDnzM.woff2
 ```

-Please note that while it is technically possible to embed font files into the stylesheet too, this operation is not performed since inlined fonts [make a web page less performant](https://www.zachleat.com/web/web-font-data-uris/).
+Please note that while it is technically possible to embed font files into the stylesheet, this is avoided since inlined fonts [make a web page less performant](https://www.zachleat.com/web/web-font-data-uris/).

 ## Installation